 Major employers aside from Colonial Williamsburg and the College of William & Mary include:

-Williamsburg tenants earn less than those in the metro area and Virginia.
+Williamsburg residents earn less than those in the metro area and Virginia.
 However, it’s important to remember that the metro area contains popular, larger cities like Virginia Beach and Norfolk.
 Meanwhile, Northern Virginia, near Washington, DC drives up the state’s median income because it includes some of America’s most affluent neighborhoods.

 Here are some communities to consider when picking a neighborhood to invest in: